 Jack M. with Dave R. following to install a new GMRS antenna with new heliax cable.

 Karen Weaver, President of the Johnson County Amateur Radio Club, spoke excitedly about ham radio.
 It's a hobby that allows people to use ham radios to converse locally and all over the world without the use of cellular devices or the internet.
 These radios can be used to communicate with friends, as well as, used during times of distress.
-According to the American Legion, there are about 700,000 licensed amateur radio operators in the United States and some three million worldwide.
+According to the American Radio Relay League, there are about 700,000 licensed amateur radio operators in the United States and some three million worldwide.
 Each amateur radio club has a home base or headquarters.
 Johnson County's radio headquarters is located on Berry Branch Road in a building dedicated in memory of Danny Herman.
 Volunteer radio operators can go out to designated locations with their own equipment and report back to base on a specific predetermined frequency with information such as the condition of roads, structures, power lines, and those needing medical assistance.
 The field operator communicates by talking on his radio back to home base.